Sign Up

 5. Remove the face mask or respirator without touching the outside surfaces.

-6. If you were wearing a face mask or a respirator, wash your hands (CDC, 2020b).
+6. Wash your hands if you are wearing a face mask or a respirator.

-Note: Handwashing and the proper use of gloves are effective infection control techniques.
-However, healthcare workers often do not follow handwashing recommendations (Moore et al., 2021), and gloves can tear and be penetrated (Zhang et al., 2021).
-The CDC's stance on the use of gloves and handwashing is: The use of gloves does not eliminate the need for hand hygiene.
-Likewise, the use of hand hygiene does not eliminate the need for gloves.
-(CDC, 2002).
-Gloves should be changed when they are damaged, when you move from a contaminated body site to a clean body site, and when the gloves are bloody, dirty, or contaminated by body fluids (CDC, 2019b).
+It is important to note that handwashing and the proper use of gloves are effective infection control techniques.
+However, healthcare workers often do not follow handwashing recommendations (Hoffmann et al., 2020; Moore et al., 2021.
+Gloves are a necessary part of infection control (Anderson, 2025).
+However, gloves can tear and be penetrated (Zhang et al., 2021).
+Using gloves does not eliminate the need for hand hygiene (Anderson, 2025).
+Likewise, hand hygiene does not eliminate the need for gloves (Anderson, 2025).
+Gloves should be changed when they are damaged, when you move from a contaminated body site to a clean body site, and when the gloves are bloody, dirty, or contaminated by body fluids (Anderson, 2025).

 Safe Injection Practices and Safe Use of Needles and Sharps